jsbackus/jsbackus.github.io/_posts/2016-07-31-taking-over-a-project.md

 This just goes
 to show how important it is that Fedora maintains source RPMs as well as the binary ones.
 It also goes to show how important it is to maintain your own repo of any projects you deem critical.
-Luckily, Git makes that ridiculously easy and GitHub makes it easy for the code and for the wiki.
+Luckily, Git makes doing so ridiculously easy and GitHub makes it easy to do so for the code and for the wiki.
 However, for the issues you are SOL.

 Believe it or not, the torching of a moderately popular project isn't the